Database Partitioning vs. Sharding: What’s the Difference?

 In this post, SingleStore Developer Advocate, Joe Karlsson, explains the differences between database sharding and database partitioning.
 Both are methods of breaking a large dataset into smaller subsets - but there are differences.
 This article explores when to use each - or even to combine them for data intensive applications.

 If you’ve spent time researching scalable database architecture techniques, chances are that you’ve run across the terms “sharding” and “partitioning.”
-So what is the difference between these two concepts?
-Now, at first glance, these two terms and concepts might seem rather similar.
+So, what is the difference between these two concepts?
+Now, these two terms and concepts might seem similar at first glance.
 This is because sharding and partitioning are both related to breaking up a large data set into smaller subsets.
-The difference is that sharding implies the data is spread across multiple computers while partitioning does not.
+The difference is that sharding implies the data is spread across multiple database instances, while partitioning does not.
 Let’s explore each concept in detail.

 Partitioning is the database process where very large tables are divided into multiple smaller parts.
-By splitting a large table into smaller, individual tables, queries that access only a fraction of the data can run faster because there is less data to scan.
-The main goal of partitioning is to aid in maintenance of large tables and to reduce the overall response time to read and load data for particular SQL operations.
+By splitting a large table into smaller, individual tables, queries that access data can run faster because there is less data to scan.
+The main goal of partitioning is to aid in the maintenance of large tables and to reduce the overall response time to read and load data for particular SQL operations.

-Vertical table partitioning is mostly used to increase SQL Server performance especially in cases where a query retrieves all columns from a table that contains a number of very wide text or BLOB columns.
-In this case to reduce access times the BLOB columns can be split to its own table.
-Another example is to restrict access to sensitive data e.g. passwords, salary information etc. Vertical partitioning splits a table into two or more tables containing different columns:
+Vertical table partitioning is mostly used to increase SQL Server performance, especially in cases where a query retrieves all columns from a table that contains a number of very wide text or BLOB columns.
+In this case to reduce access times the BLOB columns can be split into its own table.
+Another example is to restrict access to sensitive data, e.g., passwords, salary information, etc. Vertical partitioning splits a table into two or more tables containing different columns:

 Diagram of Employee Partition